pnp/pnpcore/docs/articles/consumer/custom-authentication-provider.md

 ## Using a custom authentication provider

-Once you've added the custom authentication provider to your project you need to let the PnP Core SDK know.
+Once you've added the custom authentication provider to your project, you need to configure it in the pipeline of PnP Core SDK.
 This is done by passing an authentication provider instance to the `CreateAsync` or `Create` [methods of the `IPnPContextFactory` you're using](https://pnp.github.io/pnpcore/api/PnP.Core.Services.PnPContextFactory.html#methods).

 ```csharp
 using(var context = await pnpContextFactory.CreateAsync(new Uri("https://contoso.sharepoint.com/sites/siteA"), myCustomAuthProvider))